-Rep. Adam Kinzinger Yearns For Republican Party That ‘Isn’t Crazy’
+Rep. Adam Kinzinger Yearns For Republican Party That 'Isn't Crazy'

-GOP Rep. Adam Kinzinger said Friday evening that he hopes the Republican Party will reject former President Donald Trump and return to its conservative roots.
+Rep. Adam Kinzinger said Friday evening that he hopes the Republican Party will reject former President Donald Trump and return to its conservative roots.

-Per Newsweek, speaking with Real Time host Bill Maher, Kinzinger said that he wants a Republican Party that “isn’t crazy” and can be a “productive member of a government that basically has two parties.”
+Per Newsweek, speaking with Real Time host Bill Maher, Kinzinger said that he wants a GOP that "isn't crazy" and can be a "productive member of a government that basically has two parties."

 Under Trump's leadership, he continued, the Republican Party has relied on fearmongering to win elections, with lawmakers demonizing Democrats and warning of radical "socialism."